Holographic Floquet states in low dimensions (I): Acknowledgements

 We are indebted to Keiju Murata for many patient clarifications about his work.
 Also we would like to thank Yago Bea and Javier Tarr\'io for discussions and an early collaboration in the initial stages of this project.
 Special thanks also go to Takaaki Ishii inspiring conversations, and to Takashi Oka for insightful remarks on the physical interpretation of our results.

-This work was supported by grants FPA2014-52218-P and FPA2017-84436-P from Ministerio de Economia y Competitividad, by Xunta de Galicia ED431C 2017/07, by FEDER and by Grant Mar\'\i a de Maeztu Unit of Excellence MDM-2016-0692.
-The work of A.G. has been supported by the Xunta de Galicia action "Axudas de apoio \'a etapa predoutoral".
+This work was supported by MINECO FPA2017- 84436-P, Xunta de Galicia ED431C 2017/07, Xunta de Galicia (Centro singular de investigaci\'on de Galicia accreditation 2019-2022) and the European Union (European Regional Development Fund - ERDF ``Mar\'ia de Maeztu" Units of Excellence MDM- 2016-0692, and the Spanish Research State Agency.
+The work of A.G. has been supported by the Xunta de Galicia action under the grant ED481A-2019/054.